Notice & final pay

 When an employee is terminated on the grounds of serious misconduct, the employer does not have to provide any notice of termination.
 However, the employer does have to pay the employee all outstanding entitlements such as payment for time worked or annual leave.

-Serious misconduct is when an employee:
+Serious misconduct includes when an employee:

 - causes serious and imminent risk to the health and safety of another person or to the reputation or profits of their employer’s business, or